lifangy6/sexDisaggregate/README.md

 ## Contributions

-The author of the package is Fangyi Li. <br> Packages `ggplot2` and `cowplot` are used to help visualizing and outputing data.
+The author of the package is Fangyi Li.
+Packages `ggplot2` and `cowplot` are used to help visualizing and outputing data.

 ## References